Maurice Wiggin: Life

+Writing career

 His books reflected his lifelong interests in working class life, country pursuits, motoring, and literature.
 Life with Badger, tales of an obese pet cat, was a collection of sketches that originally appeared in the Sunday Graphic.
 Both Life with Badger and The Memoirs of a Maverick were serialised by BBC Radio 4.

 Henry Williamson, author and fellow country pursuits enthusiast, who was championed by Wiggin, dedicated the novel The Power of The Dead (1963) to him.